-As you can see, in keeping with the black + white direction of the room and my general French vibe, I figured that classic subway tiles would be perfect.
-Plus, they don’t do too much damage on the ol’ wallet.
-To up the ante a little though, I went with the extra long ones.
+As you can see, in keeping with the black + white direction of the room, I figured that classic subway tiles would be perfect.
+To up the ante a little, I went with the extra long ones.
 You can still get them at your regular big box hardware store – I got these ones at Home Depot.
 The price per square foot didn’t end up being all that different from the usual 3×6 subway tile size.

 That orange thing in the pic below is a niche – a little nook where you can put shampoos and stuff.
 It feels all kinds of fancy to me…. but in actual cost it was only an extra hundred bucks or so (for materials + a bit of extra time in labour).
 We placed it near the back of the shower as that way it would be easy to grab the bottles out of the main stream of water.

 I had a little fun with the niche and bought one sheet of marble hex tile.
-The hex tile wasn’t in our budget for the full shower, but buying just one sheet was do-able and totally adds a bit of glam (FYI, this tile was also from Home Depot).
+The hex tile wasn’t in our budget for the full shower, but buying just one sheet was do-able and totally adds a bit of glam.

 We went with a medium grey grout – “silverado”.
 I like the way the subway tiles pop, and I also like the fact that the grout won’t show dirt.
 Three cheers for less cleaning?!